talhahSalman/Hand-Sync-3D-Particle-System/README.md

 Feel free to fork the project and submit pull requests with improvements!

 ## 📄 License
-MIT License - feel free to use this project for personal or commercial purposes.
+Feel free to use this project for personal or commercial purposes.

 ##
 _Created by **Talha Salman**_